New research shows the added pressures of Pacific couples facing infertility.

 The way forward

-Fehoko said more understanding is needed from communities and church leaders on the opportunities that could come from ART.
+Fehoko said more understanding is needed from communities and church leaders regarding the opportunities of ART.

 “We all know that children are blessings from God, and if that's the case, then science can actually support them.”